 - The value, ethos and philosophy of Family Group Conference

-- Managing the meeting and the process that follows;
+- Managing a family meeting and the process that follows

 - Recognising the complexities of family led decision-making

 - Managing the complexities and conflicts in families

 - Understanding the role of other professionals in the process